mineo333/mineo333.github.io/_posts/2021-10-29-3-linux-kernel-page-cache.md

  The next field of importance is `i_pages`. `i_pages` is a special kind of array (Don't ask me how.
 That's beyond me) that contains pointers to `struct page`s.
 These `struct page`s are the descriptors for the pages that are the in-memory representation of the file.
 In other words, this is the meat of the page cache.
 By kmapping the `struct page` pointers from `i_pages`, you will get direct access to the in-memory representation of the file.
 This is critical to getting the exploit to work.

  To traverse the `struct xarray`, there are a suite functions in [xarray.h](https://elixir.bootlin.com/linux/latest/source/include/linux/xarray.h) that are available.
 These functions are used throughout the page cache code.

+ The third field of importance is `i_mmap`. `i_mmap` is a rb-interval tree which contains every `vm_area_struct` that maps this particular inode.
+For the Linux Kernel, this serves as the "rmap" or reverse mapping for file-backed mappings.
+In the Linux Kernel, every `struct page` has a pointer to every pte that maps that particular `struct page`.
+In other words, if given a `struct page`, I can find every pte that maps the contents of that `struct page` For anonymous pages, it is the `anon_vma` and for file-backed mappings it is `address_space -> i_mmap`.
+We will see this field come up when we discuss mmap.

  The last field that is important is `const struct address_space_operations *a_ops`.
 If you're familiar with the Linux Kernel, this should be a familiar sight.
 This struct contains the "member functions" of the `address_space` object - yes, member functions in the same sense as Java.
 We will continually revisit this function as we discuss specific syscalls.